akansh27/Apache-Web-Server/README.md

 ```
 ## VIRTUAL HOSTING
 Virtual host refers to practice of running more than one website on a single machine.
-Two types, IP-based (different IP for every web site) and name-based (multiple names running on each IP address)
+Two types, *IP-based* (different IP for every web site) and *name-based* (multiple names running on each IP address)

 ### Setup Name Based Virtual Host
 Create directory where you want to keep all your website’s files, under /var/www/html/. /var/www/html will be the default Document Root in Apache virtual configuration.

 ```
+mkdir /var/www/html/example1.com/
-mkdir /var/www/html/example1.com/, mkdir /var/www/html/example2.com/
+mkdir /var/www/html/example2.com/
 ```

-To set up Name based virtual hosting you need to tell Apache which IP you will be using to receive Apache requests for all the websites or domain names.
-Using NameVirtualHost directive in main configuration file.
+To set up name based virtual hosting you need to tell apache which ip you will be using to receive apache requests for all the websites or domain names, using NameVirtualHost directive in main configuration file.

 ```
 vi /etc/httpd/conf/httpd.conf